Moving home and your benefits

 • move from social housing into a home rented by a private landlord

-If you are receiving older ‘legacy’ benefits including disability premiums, you could move to Universal Credit.
-Some people are worse off after moving to Universal Credit.
+If you are receiving older legacy benefits, including disability premiums, you could be worse off moving to Universal Credit.

-If you are receiving Income-Related ESA, you might lose most or all of it if your partner works 24 hours a week or more.
+If you are receiving income-related Employment and Support Allowance (ESA), you will lose it if your partner works 24 hours a week or more.

 Personal Independence Payment (PIP) is not means-tested.
-PIP is not affected by who you live with.
+Who you live with does not affect PIP.

 Who to contact